CodeCome

 Hypothesis filed

 An idea worth investigating.
+Filed by Phase 2 (or sweep).
 Not yet validated.
-Might be a real bug, might be wrong.

 CONFIRMED